Freiling87/CCU/CCU/Scratchpad.md

   - name = GenerateCCUName(trait) →
     - [CCU] + Last namespace + Nameof(trait)
 ##		H	Config Files
-###				Custom faction list
-Allows player to define uniquely named factions.
-Generate traits based on these names
-Allow multiple faction list files in a folder, to increase ease of compatibility.
 ###				Custom Flag list
 Allow player to name booleans uniquely.
 These should be grouped by Campaign, since that's the only place they're valid.